 Household Dangers and your Pet Bird

-The home can be a very dangerous place for a pet parrot.
-Parrots are inquisitive and curious and they need to chew.
-In one respect, they are very similar to young, human toddlers; everything new goes into their mouth.
 As a result, the household environment is fraught with dangers for the pet parrot.
 These dangers generally pose no threat to our dogs and cats however, because parrots have wings and a beak, they explore territory and chew on things that have the potential to cause life-threatening injury, poisonings and death.
+This brochure only offers a small insight to dangers not often considered.
+If you would like more information, please talk to our friendly staff about hazards to be aware of.

 Many well-meaning but misguided pet parrot owners don’t like to see their birds caged and therefore, give them unlimited, free access to their home.
 Sadly the end result of pet birds that come to grief as a result of unsupervised, free-range of the house is quite common in vet practices.
 Just as we would not allow young children to be left alone in a house, we should not allow our birds unsupervised, access to the household environment.
 It can be a death trap!